BLCM/bl3mods/python_mod_helpers/README.md

 in the level, while using this hotfix type.
 One way around this is to use *another* hotfix first, to create a reference to a new StaticMesh.
 Thanks to the dynamic object-loading capabilities of UE4, this will let you use the new mesh in one of these hotfixes.
-The `mesh_hotfix` method now supports doing this transparently behind-the-scenes, so long as you add the parameter `ensure=True`, such as this statement which adds the DLC1 Neon Peach mesh into The Droughts (near the Highway fast travel):
+The `mesh_hotfix` method supports doing this transparently behind-the-scenes, so long as you add the parameter `ensure=True`, such as this statement which adds the DLC1 Neon Peach mesh into The Droughts (near the Highway fast travel):